 Sieve size mm

 Effective size (ES)

 The effective size of granular activated carbon is calculated as the size, expressed in mm, for which 10% by weight of granules are smaller.
 It is an indicator of the pressure drop and filtration performance of backwashed and segregated carbon beds.
-A lower effective size will have a higher pressure drop and will filter smaller particles which can result in a higher backwash frequency compared to carbons with higher effective size carbon.
+A lower effective size will have a higher pressure drop and will filter smaller particles, which can result in a higher backwash frequency compared to higher effective size carbon.

 Mean particle diameter (mpd)

 The mean particle diameter of granular activated carbon is calculated as the size, expressed in mm, for which 50% by weight of granules are smaller.
-The mpd is used to calculate the abrasion number, but is also used rapid or accelerated column test models:
+The mpd is used to calculate the abrasion number, but is also used in rapid or accelerated column test models: